 - 1 cup (8 ounces) sour cream

 - In a small saucepan, bring cherries and orange juice to a boil.
 Remove from the heat; cool to room temperature.

 - In a large bowl, cream the butter, almond paste and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in extract.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with sour cream.
 Stir in the cherry mixture.

 - Spoon into a greased and floured 10-in. fluted tube pan.
-Bake at 325° for 65-75 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 325° for 65-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.